Tanq16/blog_site/_posts/2023-05-06-homelab-container-mgmt.md

 Both services offer installation via Docker and provide helpful information sets and container management toolsets.
 One can even end up running both together!
 The main differences are as follows &rarr;

+- Portainer started as built for containers but slowly expanded its horizons to other technologies like remote host Docker container management, Docker Swarm management, and Kubernetes cluster management
 - Yacht is purpose-built for containers
-- Portainer started as built for containers but slowly expanded its horizons to other technologies like remote host Docker container management, Docker Swarm management, and Kubernetes cluster management
 - Portainer is well established and has a business offering with advanced features
 - Yacht is relatively new and has a limited but refined feature set
 - Portainer also provides the ability to exec into customers directly from the web UI, even in the community version
 - Yacht loads up instantly and provides an elegant dashboard with helpful metrics for all containers

-My choice here is Portainer for two reasons - the ability to exec into containers directly from within the browser and expand control to a Kubernetes cluster or Docker Swarm.
+My choice here is Portainer for three reasons - deploy using the latest Docker compose plugin, the ability to exec into containers directly from within the browser, and expand control to a Kubernetes cluster or Docker Swarm.
 But I've also sometimes run both just for namesake.

 ## Deployment